iangilman/simple-minecraft-shaders/README.md

 Take a look at `Inverter/shaders/final.fsh` and play around!
 The language you're using is called GLSL. http://thebookofshaders.com/ is a good introduction (though it's not specifically about Minecraft).
 After each change you make, don't forget to save.
 You can try it directly in Minecraft without having to restart the game; to get the changes to take effect you can hit `F3 + R` ([part of Optifine](https://github.com/sp614x/optifine/blob/master/OptiFineDoc/doc/shaders.txt)) or switch to another shader and back again.

-If you want to take it further, you can watch this [in-depth tutorial series](https://www.youtube.com/watch?v=swjfVnGJiNY).
+If you want to take it further, [@saada2006](https://github.com/saada2006) has a great tutorial series at https://github.com/saada2006/MinecraftShaderProgramming.
 You can also examine the code of more advanced shaders, such as [Chocapic13's Shaders](http://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1293898-chocapic13s-shaders).

-Thanks to [TheCool1James's intro](https://www.youtube.com/watch?v=VprAz3847yY) for many of the links above.
+Learning anything is easier with a community.
+[The shaderLABs Discord server](https://discordapp.com/invite/F4BtNAc) is a vibrant place to connect with other shader programmers, both novice and experienced.